Adnuntius/ios_sdk_examples/README.md

 A very simple swift example, with a storyboard

-## ObjectiveCExample - Objective-C with storyboard
+## ObjectiveLayoutCExample - Objective-C with storyboard

 Simple Objective-C example with a storyboard